Saber (Fate/stay night): Creation and conception

 Before Kinoko Nasu started writing Fate/stay night, he wrote the route Fate for fun in his spare time when he was a student.
 Shirou and Saber's sexes were swapped, mostly due to an experience with the novel Tsukihime because Type-Moon believed this would fit the modern demographic.
 Takeuchi had the idea of drawing an armored woman, which resulted in Saber being female.
 Takeuchi called Saber as one of his favorite Servants in the series and an ideal bride to the point of drawing her whenever he has free time.
-The relationship between Shirou and Saber was intended to be different from previous fictional romances because Shirou must accept Saber has to fight for him.
+The relationship between Shirou and Saber was intended to be different from previous fictional romances, not being fueled by instinct alone, but also by logic.
 As a foreshadowing of Shirou and Saber's first meeting, the team included a dream sequence in which Shirou sees the mythical sword Excalibur, which the latter wields.
 Because Shirou possessed the scabbard Avalon from Excalibur, Nasu wrote this to explain how the two become Master and Servant.
 Although Saber does not have the same character in "Unlimited Blade Works" than in "Fate" where she dropped her desires for the Holy Grail, Nasu still wanted Saber to have a similar resolution in regards to what to do in the war once confronting the Grail, leading to its destructions at her hands.

 Nasu originally had an idea to extend the Fate route by involving an alternative Fifth Holy Grail War in which Shirou fights alongside Saber, but they do not have a romantic relationship.
-Following their separation, Shirou would bond with Rin Tohsaka.
-Because "Unlimited Blade Works" is playable after concluding "Fate", Saber's true identity is revealed early in the story.
-Saber is not a romantic interest in this route; Nasu considered her a motherly figure to Shirou and Rin.
+Following their separation, Shirou would bond with Rin Tohsaka, but still end up becoming the counter guardian EMIYA.
 During making the video game's anime adaptation, Nasu said the staff intended to make her more beautiful than the heroine Rin in the previous Fate series.